 Graham and Emma Maxwell have transcribed and indexed the 1841, 1851 and 1861 census returns for this parish.

 The following quotation comes from the Imperial Gazetteer of Scotland, edited by John Marius Wilson and published in 1868.
 This reference was found in volume II, p.100:

 "The present parish comprehends the ancient parish of Hutton and Fishwick.
 Hutton, signifying 'wood-town' - was the northern district; and Fishwick - or 'the fishing hamlet' - was the district on the south and along the Tweed"

 The Parish of Hutton, Paxton and Fishwick compiled by Hutton Local History Project was published in 1988.

 The parish church (Church of Scotland) has registers dating from 1700.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 The parish registers available worldwide on microfilm include some kirk session records:

 More information on kirk sessions and their records can be found in the Church Records section of the Berwickshire page.

 Registration of Births, Marriages and Deaths began in Scotland on 1st January 1855.
 For further details of this see the National Records of Scotland website.